aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppt-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLSM via C++ or Online App" h2="PPT  to XLSM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPT file to XLSM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSM.
+<h2>Why to Convert</h2>

+Converting a PowerPoint presentation to an Excel spreadsheet can be a useful way to share data with colleagues or to make it easier to analyze and manipulate the data.
+Excel spreadsheets are more versatile than PowerPoint presentations, allowing users to sort, filter, and calculate data in a variety of ways.

+<h2>How Aspose.Total Helps for PPT to XLSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert a variety of document formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert a PowerPoint presentation to an Excel spreadsheet in two simple steps.

+Firstly, Aspose.Slides for C++ can be used to export the PowerPoint presentation to HTML.
+This API provides a wide range of features for manipulating PowerPoint presentations, including the ability to convert presentations to a variety of formats, such as HTML, PDF, and image files.

+Once the presentation has been exported to HTML, Aspose.Cells for C++ can be used to convert the HTML to an XLSM spreadsheet.
+This API provides a comprehensive set of features for creating, manipulating, and converting spreadsheets, including the ability to convert HTML to XLSM.

+By using Aspose.Total for C++, developers can easily convert a PowerPoint presentation to an Excel spreadsheet in two simple steps.
+This makes it easy to share data with colleagues or to make it easier to analyze and manipulate the data.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}